NoetherCharges/Lumos/README.md

 | <img src="images/antennadiagram.jpg" width="500" height="400"> | <img src="images/dimensions.png" width="300"> |
 |:---:|:---:|

+Antenna Magus is utilized for simulating the radiation pattern, and the aperture dimensions determined through the iterative method show excellent agreement with the software's results.
+An 18 dB gain is chosen to ensure that the dimensions of the horn antenna remain manageable (less than 1 meter in total length).
+Combined with the additional 40 dB gain provided by the LNA, this setup is expected to be sufficient for capturing the weak signals effectively.

 | ![Radiation pattern 1](images/radpattern1.jpg) | ![Radiation pattern 2](images/radpattern2.jpg) |
 |:---:|:---:|
 | 3D representation of Radiation pattern | 2D representation of Radiation pattern and Beam width |

+[Simulated S-parameters](images/S-parameters.png) for the above-mentioned dimensions of the horn and waveguide.

+The [DSPIRA](https://wvurail.org/dspira-lessons/) project is an excellent resource for building the antenna stand ([ours](stand.jpg)) and utilizing GNU Radio as an alternative to H-line software (for amateurs, it is recommended to use the latter).

 1. **Operating Frequency (\(f\))**: The frequency of the signal to be observed dictates the wavelength (\(\lambda\)) and, consequently, the dimensions of the antenna.